 regional chief of Sverdlovsk

-From humble beginnings in the Siberian countryside, Yeltsin rose through the ranks of his local Communist party, become regional chief of Sverdlovsk (modern-day Yekaterinburg) in 1976.
+From humble beginnings in the Siberian countryside, Yeltsin rose through the ranks of his local Communist party, and became regional chief of Sverdlovsk (modern-day Yekaterinburg) in 1976.

 He soon gained a reputation as a reformer, willing to challenge Soviet orthodoxy and introduce some degree of accountability.